luckylblblb/downloads_.github.io/README.md

 This is for my school only.
-I made this for the people at my school to play games!
+I made this so the people at my school could play games!
 As Bighummus69 (hummusman69) said, "Happy school gaming!"

+(click on a link and then in the bottom right click on it. once you are in the file then click twice on the file: _index.html_ Once clicked twice it should open the game into a chrome tab.)

 Gimes: